-Contest Domination combines a fullscreen optin with our yes/no option to give mobile users more choice.
+Contest Domination uses a fullscreen yes/no popup to give mobile users more choice.

-While Tenfold don’t ask for a number, they include their own number on the mobile optin screen, making it easy for people to call them.
+While Tenfold doesn’t ask for a number, they include their own number on the mobile optin screen, making it easy for people to call them.

 You can see more inspiring examples in our mobile optin gallery.